 Permanently Re-Authorizing the Land and Water Conservation Fund

 Rep. Luján strongly supports permanently reauthorizing the Land and Water Conservation Fund (LWCF), which provides necessary resources for outdoor recreation and conservation projects throughout the state.
 This program sets aside a small portion of royalties from oil sales to fund conservation projects which protect federal lands and create state and local parks.
 Such projects include the Santa Fe National Forest, the Chaco Culture National Historical Park, and the Bandelier National Monument.
-Rep. Lujan proudly supports such investments, which generate approximately $3.8 billion for New Mexico’s economy and support 47,000 jobs across the state.
+Rep. Lujan proudly supports such investments, which has been a successful program here at home as New Mexico has received $312 million in LWCF funding over the past five decades which enables an outdoor industry that attracts $9.9 billion in consumer spending supporting 99,000 jobs in our state.

 “For more than 50 years, the Land and Water Conservation Fund has helped protect New Mexico’s precious land and water resources that are a part of our heritage and culture.
 As one of our most successful conservation and recreation programs, LWCF has also strengthened our economy and helped create jobs in our communities by supporting public access to outdoor recreation that attracts visitors from near and far to the Land of Enchantment.”